 Structural Drawings are also called engineering drawings and they focus on the structural aspect of the building.
 These drawings are included in the proposal documents and act as a guide for the workforce.

 Column layout reinforces the design and pattern of the columns of the whole structure.
-This plan is divided floor wise and demarcates the exact size and distance between every column of the building.
+This plan is divided floor-wise and demarcates the exact size and distance between every column of the building.

 The plinth beam layout drawings showcase the position, length, and sectional design of the plinth beams.
-Here too, the plinth beams drawings are also made floor wise.
+Here too, the plinth beams drawings are also made floor-wise.